Updated May 2026 to reflect the enforcement timeline changes agreed by EU lawmakers on 7 May 2026.

 For SMEs, the most practical starting points are:

 Do any of your AI systems fall into the high-risk category?
 The Act’s Annex III lists the high-risk AI use cases specifically.
 Employment and HR AI is on the list.
 Credit and insurance AI is on the list.
-If you use AI to screen job applications, assess credit risk, or make educational assessments, and any of that activity touches the EU, you have high-risk AI obligations.
+If you use AI to screen job applications, assess credit risk, or make educational assessments, and any of that activity touches the EU, you have high-risk AI obligations to prepare for.

 What AI tools from vendors are you using, and what obligations do they place on you as a deployer?
 Many enterprise software tools now have AI features embedded.
 If those tools are used in EU-touching activities, you as the deployer may have residual obligations even when the AI is provided by a third party.